The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Finding the endpoints exactly

 \section{Finding the endpoints exactly}

-In order to apply Method \ref{method:SimplexEuclidean}, we should be able to find the endpoint $p+T(\theta_i,p)\theta_i$ emanating from the site $p$ in the direction of $\theta_i$ [see \eqref{eq:Tdef} and line \ref{line:Endpoint} in Algorithm 1].
-One possible method is to use the method described in \cite{ReemISVD09}, but the problem is that the endpoint found by this method is given up to some error parameter, and unless this parameter is very small (which, in this specific case, implies slower computations), this may cause an accumulating error later when finding the vertices, due to numerical errors in the expressions in \eqref{eq:B_lambda}.
+In order to apply Method \bref{method:projectorEuclidean}, we should be able to find the endpoint $p+T(p,\theta_i)\theta_i$ emanating from the site $p$ in the direction of $\theta_i$ (see \beqref{eq:Tdef} and line \bref{line:Endpoint} in Algorithm 1).
+One possible method is to use the method described in \cite{ReemISVD2009proc}, but the problem is that the endpoint found by this method is given up to some error parameter, and unless this parameter is very small (which, in this specific case, implies slower computations), this may cause an accumulating error later when finding the vertices, due to numerical errors in the expressions in \beqref{eq:B_lambda}.

 In what follows we will describe a new method for finding the endpoint in a given direction $\theta$ exactly.
 Of course, when using floating point arithmetic errors appear, but they are much smaller than the ones described above.
-See Figure \ref{fig:SimplexEuclideanRay} for an illustration.
+See Figure \bref{fig:projectorEuclideanRay} for an illustration.
+After discussing this new method in Subsection \bref{subsec:Endpoint}, we discuss briefly an improvement of it in Subsection \bref{subsec:UniformDistribution}.
+Full details related to both methods, as well as many technical aspects, can be found in the first appendix (Section \bref{app:ImprovedEndpoint}).